alba-mols/EMPA-internship/README.md

 1) Script to compare ICON-ART and CAM-Chem output to TROPOMI NO2 observations
 2) Script to compare ICON-ART to CAM-Chem output

+Additionally, it contains a land-sea mask for a 13x13 ICON European grid, and a script to interpolate CAM-Chem 6-hourly files to daily files.

 ## 1) ICON-ART/CAM-Chem comparison to TROPOMI observations

 ### What does the script do?